zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 First of all, there are two ways of customizing the :class:`VQE` objects.
 You can either construct a new instance using normal initializer of :class:`VQE` object, or start with a default implementation, and then customize it using one of the :meth:`replace_<xyz>` methods.
 We start with the first method.
 But before we do, let us explain some simplifications made by the :meth:`default` method.

 As you probably guessed, the "uniform" and "proportional" are not the only possible methods of allocating shots.
 Similarly, there might be other ways of grouping not covered by the :meth:`default` method.
 Of course, one could think we can extend the method to accept more and more options.
-However, such code would be rather unpleasant to maintain.
+However, such code would be rather unpleasant to maintain and confusing to use.
 And what about your custom methods of allocating shots or grouping?
-In Orquestra, both of those tasks are implemented as :class:`EstimationPreprocessor` and Under the hood, the :meth:`default` method constructed them for you.
+In Orquestra, both of those tasks are implemented as :class:`EstimationPreprocessor` and under the hood, the :meth:`default` method constructed them for you.

 When using the :meth:`__init__` method of :class:`VQE`, you need to specify the preprocessors yourself.
 The preprocessors already available in Orquestra are available in :module:`orquestra.vqa.grouping` and :module:`orquestra.vqa.shot_allocation` respectively.
 Another difference is that you need to specify the optimizer explicitly.
 In the example below, we construct a :class:`VQE` object with the same ansatz and hamiltonian as previously, but this time we choose to estimate expectation values by averaging.
 We then optimize it using the same runner as before.